oktadev/okta-blog/_source/_posts/2022-10-13-oktane-for-developers.md

 type: awareness
 ---

-There are plenty of great reasons for developers to join us in San Francisco next month for Oktane 22, November 8-10, 2022.
-We're back together live and in person—celebrating our 10th annual identity event—and we've built a developer experience at the conference with folks like you in mind.
+There are plenty of great reasons for developers to join us in San Francisco for Oktane 22, November 8-10, 2022.
+We're back together live and in person—and we've built a developer experience with folks like you in mind.
+Can’t make it to San Francisco this year?
+Register now for [Oktane Online](https://www.okta.com/oktane22/online-register/)!
+We’ll be live-streaming the keynotes as well as hosting industry, international, and meet-the-expert sessions.

 {% include toc.md %}